UNCLASSIFIED (U)

 (1) OBO does not approve or fund projects executed at USAID properties (15 FAM 1020);

+All construction or structural alterations require: (1) an approved OBO permit; and (2) appropriate funding before any construction or improvement activities can take place at government-owned or leased properties abroad.

 e.
-All construction or structural alterations require approval from OBO (inclusion on the annual MCI spending plan; an approved OBO permit; and appropriate funding) before any construction or improvement activities can take place at government-owned or -leased properties abroad.

-f.
-Once a project is in the MCI spending plan (see 15 FAM 645.3), post can begin the permit request process.
+Once a project is in the MCI spending plan (see 15 FAM 645.3) post can begin the permit request process.
 To apply for an OBO permit, post should visit the OBO Permit site or reach out to OBOPermits@state.gov.
 See 15 FAM 687 for additional guidance on permitting.

 15 FAM 644 MCI Programs